Marital Property Law in Colorado Springs

-Marital property division is sometimes the most dreaded and disagreeable part of the divorce process in Colorado Springs.
-Division of personal property is often the most emotional process, however, we have found that once this has been accomplished, emotions settle, and the case becomes less contentious.
+Divorce property settlement is often the most dreaded, disagreeable, and emotional part of the divorce process.
+However, we have found that once this has been accomplished, emotions settle, and the case becomes less contentious.

-Even if a Colorado Springs couple has no children, it is likely that they will have marital property, or assets.
-Marital property law includes anything that a couple has acquired since their marriage began, with the exception of some gifts and inheritances.
-Marital property also includes the increase in value of property brought into the marriage, as well as property once held separately, but “gifted” to the marriage, either by adding the spouse on the title, or otherwise.
+Even if a couple has no children, it is likely they will have shared property or assets.
+Marital property includes anything that a couple has acquired since their marriage began, with the exception of some gifts and inheritances.
+Marital property also includes the increase in the value of property brought into the marriage, as well as property once held separately, but “gifted” to the marriage, either by adding the spouse on the title, or otherwise.

-The more property held by a Colorado Springs couple, the more difficult property division can become.
+The more property held by a couple, the more difficult property division can become.
 Who will get the house?
 The car?
 The 401K?
 How will stocks, pensions, bonds, and bank accounts be divided in a divorce settlement?
 What happens to securities in our fluctuating market?
-While many couples attempt to tackle these questions themselves, in most cases it is necessary to enlist the help of an experienced marital property lawyer.
+While many couples attempt to tackle these questions themselves, in most cases it is necessary to enlist the help of an expert in marital property law.

-A local Colorado Springs marital property lawyer/attorney will simplify even the most confusing and complicated marital estates, and will ensure that nothing is left out of a property settlement.
-This includes business interests, home equity, dividends and real assets that have been accumulated over the course of the marriage.
+A marital property lawyer/attorney will simplify even the most confusing and complicated marital estates and will ensure that nothing is left out of a property settlement.
+This includes business interests, home equity, dividends, and real assets that have been accumulated over the course of the marriage.

-Important Marital Property Law Factors to Consider in Colorado
+Divorce Property Settlement Factors to Consider in Colorado

 Since Colorado is an “equitable distribution” state, the marital property does not need to be split 50/50; it only needs to be fair and equitable.
 While equity can sometimes be established by dividing everything in half, it doesn’t need to be that way.

-The value of the property, or assets, set apart to each spouse.
-This includes 401K, pensions and other investments.
+The value of owned properties and assets, set apart to each spouse.
+This includes 401K, pensions, and other investments.

 Each spouse’s economic circumstances with regard to property, particularly the marital home.
 The court will not force either spouse to move out immediately when he/she lacks the means to do so.
 This includes the desirability of awarding the right to live in the family home to the spouse with whom the couple’s children will reside most of the time.